 Gold and Tungsten are almost identical in weight and size.
 This is the reason that gold plated tungsten is often used to counterfeit real gold bars.

 Steel is stronger than titanium, but it is also heavier.
-When both strength and weight savings are required, the additional cost of titanium over aluminum (a cheaper and lighter, but much softer metal) may be justified.
+When both strength and weight savings are required, the additional cost of titanium over steel (or aluminum, which is cheaper and lighter, but much softer) may be justified.

 Right: Steel vs Titanium.